ishratumar/upskill-frontend/CSS/css-grids.md

 => [Read it on Medium](https://ishratumar.medium.com/from-zero-to-grid-hero-illustrated-guide-to-css-grid-essentials-cd1531b56431)

 ## Conclusion
-That's pretty much it for this blog post.
+That's pretty much it.
 I really hope it gives you a better understanding of CSS Grids.
 Message me on [Twitter](https://twitter.com/ishratUmar18) if you have any questions.

 ## If you find it helpful, give it a ⭐ and share it with others.